hazardous-sun/usb-adapter-reset-linux/README.md

 **Only tested on GNU/Linux Debian based distros.**

-### Configuration
+## Configuration

 The bash script checks for a specified USB device name that can be edited in the variable CURRENT_USB_BUS and CURRENT_USB_PORT inside [wifi_check.sh](wifi_check.sh).

+### Add it to the CLI commands

+Run the following command to add the script to your CLI:

+`sudo mv adapter_reset.sh /bin/`

+Now you can type "adapter", press Tab and the CLI will autofill the command.

+**Please note that the name of the adapter inside the script might need to be adjusted.**

-You can add the script to the list of processes that boot with the computer using the following steps:
+### Configure it to boot with the computer

 Insert the following code inside `/etc/systemd/system/wifi_reset.service`: